-- d) If all matches in the Division that the new team is joining have not been completed for the first two scheduled rounds, then the schedule shall be revised so that the new team is included.
-Provisions are made for the first two rounds to be made up by the new team. - e) The new team fully participates in League activities (e.g. may play in the playoffs and win Division awards). - f) The new team pays full team dues for the season.
+- a) If all matches in the Division that the new team is joining have not been completed for the first two scheduled rounds, then the schedule shall be revised so that the new team is included.
+Provisions are made for the first two rounds to be made up. - b) The new team fully participates in League activities (e.g. may play in the playoffs and win Division awards). - c) The new team pays full team dues for the season.